MHMITHUN/Travel-And-Tourism-Management-System-Java-SDP/README.md

 # Travel-And-Tourism-Management-System
-# I developed "Travel And Tourism Management System" Desktop application project using java swing and awt...!
+# My Wife @sumyasoma and I developed "Travel And Tourism Management System" Desktop application project using java swing and awt...!